open-feature/flagd/docs/reference/custom-operations/fractional-operation.md

       { "var": "email" }
     ]
   },
-  // Split definitions contain an array with a variant and percentage
+  // Split definitions contain an array with a variant and relative weights [
-  // Percentages must add up to 100
-  [
     // Must match a variant defined in the flag definition "red",